LiamsPython/scottish-employee-pay-gap-analysis/README.md

 ---

-## 💡 Why This Project Matters 🤝
+## Why This Project Matters!

 Gender pay disparity remains a pressing issue.
 By narrowing the focus geographically to the Scottish employment sector, this analysis helps highlight areas where progress is being made—and where further transparency and improvement are needed.

 ---

-## 👋 About Me
+## 👋 About Me:

 I am a Scottish aspiring data analyst with a background in HR and business management.
 I’ve recently completed the **IBM Data Analyst Professional Certificate**, and this is the first in a series of real world projects designed to showcase my ability to deliver insight through data.

-📫 Interested in working with me?
+Interested in working with me?
 Let’s connect: [GitHub](https://github.com/LiamsPython)